What is the main source of law authorising this entity form?

 The Board of Directors has the authority to decide material matters pertaining to the company management and operation.
 The representative director has the authority to implement the Board of Director's decisions and to do all day-to-day actions relating to the company's ordinary course of business.

-Each director owes the fiduciary duty to the company.
+Each director owes a fiduciary duty to the company.

 How are the members of the executive body appointed, dismissed and replaced?

 Appointment: Directors are appointed at the meeting of shareholders.
-The representative director, nominated and appointed among such directors, is appointed by the resolution of the Board of Directors unless the Articles of Incorporation stipulates such appointment be resolved by the shareholders’ meeting.
+The representative director (who is nominated and appointed from among the directors) is appointed by the resolution of the Board of Directors unless the Articles of Incorporation stipulate such appointment is to be resolved by the shareholders' meeting.

 Dismissal and Replacement: Directors may be dismissed and/or replaced with a special shareholder resolution at any time for any reason.